 Now continue north one block to West 23rd Street, where you will reach a futuristic looking steel and glass apartment building adjacent to the High Line called HL-23, designed by Neil Denari.
 The creating of the High Line Park has been the catalyst for the construction of many new apartment buildings with multi-million dollar units.

-Stop T – Cass Gilbert Building – On the north side of W 25th St is a somewhat nondescript building that was built for the RC Williams Wholesale Grocery Company.
+On the north side of W 25th St is a somewhat nondescript building that was built for the RC Williams Wholesale Grocery Company.
 RC Williams had started off as a small family store on Maiden Lane in 1809, but by the time this building was constructed in 1927-28 they were prosperous enough to employ one of America’s top architects: Cass Gilbert.
 People who are familiar with Gilbert’s other work, such as the Woolworth Building, the US Supreme Court in Washington DC or the Alexander Hamilton Custom House, are surprised when they see this plain building.
-It has none of the ornamentation of Gilbert’s better known works.
+It has none of the ornamentation of Gilbert’s better-known works.
 This was entirely on purpose- simplicity was the goal here.
-Gilbert said, “There is something very fine about a great, grey mass of building.
+Gilbert said, “There is something very fine about a great, gray mass of the building.
 All one color, all one tone, yet modified by the sunlight or shadow to pearly grey of wonderful delicacy.”
 That’s a good enough explanation for me!

 Now walk north to West 26th Street and look left (west) to the end of the block to 11th Avenue.